ajndkr/litserve-init/README.md

 > **system requirements**: i used a 32-core linux machine with 2 NVIDIA GeForce
 > RTX 3080 Ti GPUs.

+each experiment sends `n` concurrent requests containing a single image for classification.
+The image can be found [here](./cats-image.png).

+in case of the LitServe application, I set the `max_batch_size` to 32 and `batch_timeout` to 0.05.
+This means that LitServe will batch incoming requests with a maximum batch size of 8 within 50 milliseconds for inference.
+The FastAPI application will process all incoming requests separately.

 ### total runtime (per experiment)

 | concurrent requests | FastAPI | LitServe |